 I think that there are points where people do not view it as wrong to kill each other.
 They think that raping a woman to death is not evil, that pushing children into mine fields is part of the battle.
 On our pedestals, we look at these actions and condemn them and those that carry them out.
 We protest and send in troops and do whatever we can (or at least we talk about it) to stop them from carrying out what they believe to be right.
 We are acting in line with our moral code, which happens to be at odds with theirs.
 Is this right?
 Is placing our beliefs above theirs really something we should do?

 I'm pretty sure I'm not alone in my superiority complex.
 I feel like this topic gets neglected a lot because it's somehow OK to have an inferiority complex (which I also have to some degree), but feeling superior to people is a huge no-no. Well I'm here to admit that I totally feel superior sometimes.
 I think my way is better and I think that my country does a lot of things better than other countries.
 I'm also pretty sure that everyone feels this way.
 We believe what we believe and of course we think we're right and they're wrong - or we wouldn't believe it!
-Of course I think I'm better than the person who has participated in a massacre or an orgy every weekend - or I would participate too.
+Of course I think I'm better than the person who has participated in a massacre - or I would participate too.

 In a lot of ways - caring what other people think of you is a positive thing.
 It keeps us in line and respectful of others - which I think makes everyone happier in the end.
 But I still can't help but wonder how much I've missed out on because I didn't want to look stupid.
 Or didn't want to wear a bathing suit in front of that person.